4. Motion Planning

 Move to a StampedPose

-You can clear markers between steps to make visualizing things easier.
+You can Clear all markers between steps to make visualizing things easier.

 Cartesian plan to multiple points